pavelsolis/Git-GitHub-Primer/README.md

 - Always run tests and review changes *before* committing.
 Only commit working versions of code.
 - Make 'small' frequent commits rather than big infrequent commits.
 - Commit messages should be short (< 72 characters).
 For good practices on writing good commit messages, see [1](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53), [2](https://chris.beams.io/posts/git-commit/) and [3](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/).
+- If you opened up a string with an odd number of `'` characters when making a commit, you can exit the prompt `>` and go back to the normal bash prompt, by typing `'` again and hit `Return` to close the string.
+[Alternatively](https://stackoverflow.com/questions/26228848/how-do-i-exit-my-git-commit-message-im-not-in-the-vim-i-used-the-commit-m), you can press `ctrl` + `c`.
 - If you run `git commit` without a message or option, your default text editor will open up in the screen of your terminal and you can write a multi-line message. **In a Mac**, if the Vi editor opens in command mode, press `i` (to switch to insert or edit mode) and start writing your comment.
 When you finish writing your message, sequentially press `Esc` + `:wq` + `Enter`, where `Esc` exits the insert mode, `:` enters the command mode, `w` writes and saves the commit message, `q` exits the editor (see [here](https://apple.stackexchange.com/questions/252541/how-do-i-escape-the-git-commit-window-from-os-x-terminal)).
 To change your default editor (e.g. to vim, nano, emacs), type `git config --global core.editor nano`.
 The difference between vim and nano is that vim is modal and nano is not.
 So with vim you are constantly changing between command mode and edit mode, whereas in nano, as in emacs, you are in one mode and your commands use special key combinations.

 ### See Changes Before Committing <a name="git-diff"></a>